-Here are your options for the best gaming mouse:
+Here are the best gaming mouse options in 2023:

-- SteelSeries Rival 3 – a gaming mouse on a budget
+- SteelSeries Rival 3 – best cheap option

-- Razer Viper V2 Pro – our favourite wireless gaming mouse
+- Razer Viper V2 Pro – best wireless pick

-- Razer Naga Trinity – more buttons, more MMO friendly
+- Razer Naga Trinity – best for MMO games

-- Razer Basilisk V3 – perfect for FPS games
+- Razer Basilisk V3 – best for FPS games

-- HyperX Pulsefire Haste – lightweight and speedy
+- HyperX Pulsefire Haste – best lightweight choice

-- Corsair Ironclaw RGB Wireless – built for big hands
+- Corsair Ironclaw RGB Wireless – best for big hands